vaskoGut/Learning/README.md

   **Declarative**: Ordering food — "I want a veggie burger."

+  User Interfaces (React vs. Vanilla JS) **Imperative**: You directly tell the browser how to update the DOM (e.g., locate an element by ID, change its class, and update its inner text)
+  **Declarative**: You define the desired visual state for your UI, and the framework figures out exactly how to update the underlying DOM to match it.

    38. ### lit-lifecycle-methods
   Yes lit have lifecycle methods which help you to create reusable components.

 ________________________________________________________________________________________________________________________________
    1. ### box-model